-It is used by the University of Cambridge for undergraduate admissions considering recent changes to A Levels.
-There aren’t many past papers for the exam so we hope this guide will give you a realistic idea for what to expect on the day and how to prepare!
+It’s used by the University of Cambridge for undergraduate admissions.
+There aren’t many past papers for the exam so we hope this guide will give you a realistic idea of what to expect on the day and how to prepare!

 Here are a few basic questions answered: